 1. Full Dump and Load

-This is a relatively simple approach, where complete data from the source MySQL table is extracted and migrated to BigQuery.
+This approach is relatively simple, where complete data from the source MySQL table is extracted and migrated to BigQuery.
 If the target table already exists, drop it and create a new table ( Or delete complete data and insert newly extracted data).

 Full Dump and Load is the only option for the first-time load even if the incremental load approach is used for recurring loads.
-For relatively small tables, the full load approach can be followed even for further recurring loads.
+The full load approach can be followed for relatively small tables even for further recurring loads.
 You can also check out MySQL to Redshift integration.

 The high-level steps to be followed to replicate MySQL to BigQuery are: